Certificate Program Director: Orah T. Krug, Ph.D.

 There is no additional cost for Saybrook students, except added expenses for food and lodging for the additional days needed for the experiential courses at the Residential Conference.

-If you are a current Saybrook student in good-standing, you should apply and register for this certificate at: http://ehinstitute.org/ehi-eh-therapy-certificate.html .
+If students are a current Saybrook student in good-standing, students should apply and register for this Certificate program at: http://ehinstitute.org/doc/EHI_CertificateProgramApplication_2012.3.doc.
 Complete and submit the application online.
-Once accepted to the program, you will receive the course registration information.
-This certificate may be taken either as part of, or in addition to, your current degree studies.
+Once accepted to the program, students will receive the course registration information.